rxi/lovedos/README.md

 The [doc/api.md](doc/api.md) file provides a reference and overview of all of the built-in LoveDOS modules, functions and callbacks.

+The [doc/packaging.md](doc/packaging.md) file provides instructions for packaging your game for distribution.

 ## Building